KJMM: History

 The owner believed the African-American community was underserved in the radio media.
 At that point there was one FM radio station aimed at the Tulsa African-American community.
 It was KTOW-FM Sand Springs, "Mix 102.3" (now talk radio KRMG-FM).
-Its DJs were KK Holliday 7pm-12am, Danny Drake 3pm-7pm afternoon drive, Angel Craig 10am-3pm and Aaron Bernard 6am-10am and Nikki 12am-6am.
+Its DJs were KK Holliday 7pm-12am, Danny Drake 3pm-7pm afternoon drive and later in the afternoons, it was Keith Sergio Samuels aka Sergio Lacour, Angel Craig 10am-3pm and Aaron Bernard 6am-10am and Nikki 12am-6am.
 Perry offered better salaries and took most of the DJs from Mix 102.3, hiring them to establish his competitor station on 105.3 MHz.